How to Look Up an LLC in North Carolina? (Full Guide)

 Someone starting an LLC for day trading on laptop

-When determining if a business name is already trademarked in North Carolina, it's essential to conduct a thorough search to avoid any potential legal issues related to trademark infringement.
+Before settling on a business name in North Carolina, run a thorough search to avoid legal issues tied to trademark infringement.

-When naming a North Carolina LLC, ensure the name includes a designated suffix, complies with state regulations, and is not already taken.
+When naming a North Carolina LLC, the name must include a designated suffix, follow state rules, and be available.

 There are two reliable methods to perform this check: using the United States Patent and Trademark Office (USPTO) website and the North Carolina Secretary of State's website.